RNN based Incremental Online Spoken Language Understanding: Conclusion

 \section{Conclusion}

-In this paper, we motivated the need for incremental and online processing for SLU tasks.
+In this paper, we motivate the need for incremental and online processing for SLU.
 The low latency profile, prospects of early intent detection, independence from ASR end-pointing makes the approach attractive.
-We define the incremental online SLU task as real-time spoken dialog intent inference on a continuous streaming sequence of utterances with no sentence demarcation.
+We define the incremental online SLU as real-time spoken intent inference on a continuous streaming sequence of utterances with no sentence demarcation.
 We demonstrate that the typical offline approaches to SLU are unsuitable for incremental online processing.
 Multiple approaches to online SLU are proposed based on RNN intent classification.
 For determining the sentence boundaries, EOS detection is performed.
 Multi-task learning is proposed to better model the EOS and the intent detection jointly.
-Final results of the proposed techniques are indicative of performance approaching the accuracies of an offline SLU.
+Proposed models enable switching of intent states implicitly, accompanying estimation of sentence boundaries.
+Final results of the proposed techniques are indicative of performance approaching the accuracies of offline SLU.
+Sustained advantages on erroneous offline ASR transcripts show promise towards real-world application.

 In the future, we would like to make evaluations on top of a real-time online ASR both in terms of latency profiling and accuracy profiling.
 The impact of ASR errors for offline versus the proposed system is worthy of investigation.
 Most importantly, we would like to compare the performance between the ASR end-pointing based SLU versus the proposed incremental processing.
-Finally, we intend to employ more complex neural network architectures and extend the framework to other SLU tasks like slot-filling, named-entity detection and assess the impact of incremental online processing.
+Finally, we intend to employ more complex neural network architectures, include character encodings and extend the framework to other SLU tasks like slot-filling, named-entity detection and assess the impact of incremental online processing.
 Developing heuristics for early prediction of spoken language intent is also an area of interest.
+Different weighting schemes on the loss function can be explored.
+Particularly, giving less importance to the intent at the beginning of the utterance and increasing weights along the sentence length could make the training more efficient.
+Conversely, providing more weight towards the start of the sentence could facilitate early detection.